Spotify rolls out free music service to mobile devices

 "It's the one thing on my mind more than a year that had been bugging me," Ek said about the proliferation of mobile devices and making Spotify available on them for free.

-Streaming music has soared in popularity but competition is fierce with U.S. rival Pandora, Apple Inc's iTunes Radio, Sirius XM, Rdio and a handful of smaller players all battling it out for listeners.
+Streaming music has soared in popularity but competition is fierce with U.S. rival Pandora (P.N), Apple Inc's (AAPL.O) iTunes Radio, Sirius XM (SIRI.O), Rdio and a handful of smaller players all battling it out for listeners.

 Revenues from mobile advertising at Pandora, which dominates the U.S. music streaming space and has over 70 million active listeners in three markets, have been rising as more people tune in on their smartphones.